TafadzwaMangena/my-finance-tracker/README.md

 - ### Code Credits

+- The add_expense function was inspired by Tiff from [Tiff In Tech](https://www.youtube.com/@TiffInTech) youtube channel.
+- [Internet Made Coder](https://www.youtube.com/@InternetMadeCoder): I used one of the ideas from this youtube channel to make the flowchat and structure of my code.
+- Syntax errors and other errors where solved using some of the articles and responses from [stackoverflow](https://stackoverflow.com/)
+- [ChatGPT](https://chatgpt.com/): was used to wire up APIs an connect to google spread sheets.
+- [ChatGPT](https://chatgpt.com/): was used to format code to maintain 79 charatcers or less on one line.
 - This project was ceated using a full template provided by [Code Institute](https://github.com/Code-Institute-Org/ci-full-template).

 ---